nearform/.github/profile/README.md

 We are the proud organisers of [NodeConf EU]([https://twitter.com/nodeconfremote](https://twitter.com/nodeconfeu)), and most recently, NodeConf Remote, a three-day conference providing a place for Node.js experts to come together every year and collaborate while discussing new developments.

-In Ocotber 2022 NearForm welcomed the return of NodeConf as an in-person event in Ireland!
+In October 2022 NearForm welcomed the return of NodeConf as an in-person event in Ireland!
 NodeConf EU has rightly earned its reputation as the leading key Node.js event in Europe, bringing together the brilliant Node community in a relaxed environment catered to promoting the sharing of ideas.

 During the 3 day conference, attendees hear from over 30 hand-picked speakers and have the opportunity to participate in a selection of workshops with top Node.js contributors.